Can I sell my life insurance policy for cash?

 These funds can be used for anything you choose – paying off debt, funding a long-term care need, paying health insurance or Medicare deductibles, or even taking a long-awaited vacation.
 The choice is yours.

 Certainly, another key advantage comes in no longer having to pay the premium on a policy that is not needed anymore.
 This can free up money in the monthly budget for other living expenses.

 How to Sell a Term Life Insurance Policy.

 Who buys life insurance policies?
 It may be possible to sell a term life insurance policy, but you would have to be the right candidate.
 Someone who could possibly be the right candidate would be someone who may be facing serious health challenges or someone that has been diagnosed with a terminal illness, they have an inforce term life insurance policy and it must have a conversion option available.

 The reason you would need a conversion option available if you’re trying to sell a term life insurance policy is so the life settlement provider who buys the policy can make sure the policy does not lapse leaving it worthless to someone who buys life insurance policies.

 What if your term life policy does not have a conversion option?

-If you own a term life insurance policy that you are trying to sell and the conversion period has passed then the policy will have to have an annual renewable option.
+If you own a term life insurance plan that you are trying to sell and the conversion period has passed then the policy will have to have an annual renewable option.
 You will have to get a copy of the schedule of upcoming premiums due in order to know if the policy has any value.

 Have additional questions?
 We can help.
-There are several variables that can make a policy a good fit for a life settlement transaction.
+There are several variables that can make a you a good fit for a life settlement transaction.
 If you’d like more information contact us.